 All students with a car parked on campus are required to have a Rivier University student parking sticker.
-Parking stickers may be obtained in the Public Safety and Security Office, Room 204, or the Director of Public Safety and Security's office, Room 205, in the Dion Center.
-The Business Office will assess a \$50.00 fee.
+Parking stickers may be obtained in the Public Safety Office, Room 204, in the Dion Center.
+The Student accounts will assess a \$75.00 fee.
 Students must comply with all rules and regulations of the University when parking on the property.
-The Parking Rules and Regulations, as well as a map of the parking areas, can be found on the Rivier University Department of Public Safety webpage at www.rivier.edu/ps.
+The Parking Rules and Regulations, as well as a map of the parking areas, can be found on the Rivier University Department of Public Safety webpage at www.rivier.edu/student-life/public-safety.